APA-Accredited Doctoral Internship in Health Service Psychology

 • Training/supervision

-SHaW-MH recruits students from scientist-practitioner and scholar-practitioner departments so that they come with a foundation of theoretical and research-based knowledge, with the capacity to engage in theoretical and research-based inquiry, and with a readiness for intensive training in practice.
+SHaW-Mental Health recruits students from scientist-practitioner and scholar-practitioner departments so that they come with a foundation of theoretical and research-based knowledge, with the capacity to engage in theoretical and research-based inquiry, and with a readiness for intensive training in practice.
 SHaW continues training in integrating practice and theory and research as these provide the underpinnings of the practice of psychology.
 A part of competent practice also includes being informed about the seminal and current theoretical and research-bases of psychology and social work.
-SHaW-MH accomplishes integration through:
+SHaW-Mental Health accomplishes integration through:

 • Developing critical thinking to guide the use of research to inform clinical practice